naomilee-wr/VHProcesses/ProcessesProcedures/Operations/InformationDevelopment/InfoDevProcess.rst

      - Review content
      - Review content for technical accuracy.
 See `Information Documentation Review process <./InfoDevReviewProcess.html>`__

-       Collaboration between: InfODev, Development, Field Engineering, Product Management, and Customer Service Organization (CSO).
+       Collaboration between: InfoDev, Development, Field Engineering, Product Management, and Customer Service Organization (CSO).

    * - 7
      - Notify Test and provide feedback
      - Collaboration between:  Engineering, Test, and InfoDev to create and review documentation test cases.

+       **Note:** Steps 7-9 is optional and perfomed only if the testing activity is planned as part of Documentation planning.

    * - 8
-     - Test the User Documentation and submit defects
+     - Test the User Documentation and submit defects (if planned in the Documentation Plan)
-     - Documents are posted to the WRSN Staging website at https://windriver-staging.zoominsoftware.io/ for test.
-InfoDev and Test team collaborate to test the User Documentation using the Documentation Test Cases and submit defects in the defect tracking system.
+     - Documents may be posted to the WRSN Staging site at https://windriver-staging.zoominsoftware.io/ for test.
+InfoDev and Test team collaborate to test the User Documentation and submit defects in the defect management system.

    * - 9
      - Fix Documentation defects
      - InfoDev group resolves the Documentation defects and Development group resolves the product defects by using the `Defect Management Process <../DefectManagement/DefectManagementProcess.html>`__.